 - Spotting street art in Otrabanda: Free

 How much does a trip to Curaçao cost?
+How much does it cost to go to Curaçao?

 Is Curaçao expensive?
 Surprisingly, Curaçao is more affordable than I thought.
 My Curaçao vacation cost less than I expected.
 Overall I spent $646 USD during my four day trip to Curaçao.